Quinine cartel

 Quinine Cartel was a cartel regarding price and territory of producers of quinine and quinidine.
 There were two separate cartels with different members each time.

 From the first isolation of quinine as an API in the year 1792 until the year 1947 it remained the only effective medicine against Malaria until Chloroquine (a comparable but synthetic API) and other drugs in adequate amounts entered the pharma market.
 Triggers of the cartels were the long cycles of over 10 years from planting until harvest of a tree and very volatile prices at auctions at the Amsterdam Stock Exchange.
-Among other things, the main objective was to prevented that unprofitable plantations of cinchona were replaced by other crops such as tea or coffee.
+Among other things, the main objective was to prevent unprofitable plantations of cinchona being replaced by other crops such as tea or coffee.
 In the long term, those land areas would no longer be available for cultivating cinchona bark if the demand for quinine would suddenly rise again.

 First Cartel (between 1913 and 1942)

 The first quinine cartel was founded in 1913.
 It collapsed due to the Japanese invasion of Java.
 It was a coalition of planters as well as producers of quinine.
 The headquarters of the quinine bureau was based in Amsterdam, dictating new plantations and scheduling production levels and prices.